PeskyPotato/GrabIt/README.md

 If you do not wish to enter them through the terminal you can also enter the client id and secret in the config.json file in the resources folder.

 ## Usage and Arguments
-Subreddits and users are positional arguments and must be entered at the start.
-Subreddits must be entered with any prefix whereas users must be untered with a "u/" before the username.
+Subreddits and users or a submission url are positional arguments and must be entered at the start.
+Subreddits must be entered without any prefix whereas users must be untered with a "u/" before the username.
 To download from a single subreddit, in this case /r/diy

     python3 RedditGrabber.py diy